awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Allow users to enable predictive scaling<a name="example-policies-predictive-scaling"></a>

-The following shows an example of a permissions policy that allows users to enable predictive scaling\.
+The following shows an example of an identity\-based policy that grants permissions to enable predictive scaling\.
 These permissions extend the features of scaling plans that are set up to scale Auto Scaling groups\.

 ```
 {